Air pollution: Exposure

 PM_{2.5} Levels Across the World's 5 Most Populated Nations in 2019.

 Exposure to air pollution varies widely across the world and across groups.
 Children, for example, are more exposed because they breathe more rapidly than adults and closer to the ground, where pollution from vehicle exhaust and dust is more concentrated.
 Similarly, people engaging in strenuous exercise inhale more pollutants than those at rest.
-On the other hand, people can reduce their exposure by wearing high-quality face masks or by using air purifiers.
+People can reduce their exposure by wearing high-quality face masks or by using air purifiers.

 Share of the population exposed to air pollution levels above WHO guidelines, 2017.

 For some pollutants, low exposure can be seen as safe, whereas other pollutants have negative health effects even at low levels.
 As evidence has grown that even very low levels of air pollutants hurt human health, the WHO halved its recommended safe limit for particulate matter from 10 μg/m^{3} to 5 μg/m^{3} in 2021.
-Under the new guideline, nearly the entire global population—97%—is classified as exposed to unsafe levels of PM_{2.5}.
+Under the new guideline, nearly the entire global population—97%—is classified as exposed to unsafe levels of fine particles (PM_{2.5)}.
 The new limit for nitrogen dioxide (NO_{2}) became 75% lower.
 For all pollutants together, the World Health Organization concluded that 99% of the world population is exposed to harmful air pollution.

 For some pollutants such as black carbon, traffic related exposures may dominate total exposure despite short exposure times, since high concentrations coincide with proximity to major roads or participation in (motorized) traffic.
 A large portion of total daily exposure occurs as short peaks of high concentrations.